ARCTraining/instructor-training/_episodes/01-welcome.md

 >
 > Please answer the following questions in the shared notes document:
 >
-> *Have you ever participated in a Software Carpentry, Data Carpentry, or Library Carpentry Workshop?*
+> *Have you ever participated in a software or data science workshop?*
 >
 > 1. Yes, I have taken a workshop.
 > 2. Yes, I have been a workshop helper.